AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/016-dinner-with-benji.md

 "Abraham has been all on edge thinking you'd steal the book from under him."
 I smirked, "But I'm going to steal it from him.
 I need your help.
 Want to pretend to be my employer?"
 I asked.

 Benji sat up straighter and looked at me.
 "Working a con together?
-For the same purpose? "
+For the same purpose?"
+Benji laughed, "You sure you can trust me?"

+"I don't know anyone I'd trust more!"
+I said emphatically.
+He was the only person I truly trusted anymore.
+I didn't even trust my pretty boy this much.

+We sat in silence while we watched the movie and about an hour in Benji asked, "Did you ditch your phone?
+I expected your lover boy to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwNzg4NTQ3NywtMjA2MDUwOTg5OV19
+eyJoaXN0b3J5IjpbLTEwMjA0NTA0NDIsLTIwNjA1MDk4OTldfQ
+==
 -->